sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Solution Statement
 _(approx. 1 paragraph)_

- The solution will be predictions of next 14 day as it is the current Incubation period.[^1] I will have to look at what context length to set at.
+ The solution will be predictions of next 14 day cases and deaths. as it is the current Incubation period.[^1] I will have to look at what context length to set at.
 At this point I will set that at 28 Days.
 [<img src="https://github.com/sahussain/ML_SageMaker_Studies/blob/master/Time_Series_Forecasting/notebook_ims/context_prediction_windows.png">](https://github.com/sahussain/ML_SageMaker_Studies/blob/master/Time_Series_Forecasting/notebook_ims/context_prediction_windows.png)

 Source: [ML_SageMaker_Studies by udacity]([https://newsinteractives.cbc.ca/coronaviruscurve/](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Time_Series_Forecasting/notebook_ims))

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).
+Since the data sets are relevantly clean I expect to spend 0% of the time on data cleaning and natural language processing part and 40% of the time on training models and tweaking parameters.

 ### Benchmark Model